Course description

 Plus two optional course units, including:

-- social capital and social change.
+- Theories of social relations, networks, and social structure;

 You may also negotiate an independent studies course unit, linked to your particular research interests, subject to a suitable academic supervisor being available.
 You would need to complete a 12,000-word dissertation, on a research topic of your choice, in addition to the eight taught course units.